gwdevhub/gwlauncher/README.md

 **Important**: Some old texmods may contain technically invalid image files that may not show up correctly.
 If you encounter issues with that, visit https://github.com/gwdevhub/gMod and follow the TpfConvert instructions at the bottom.
 It will convert your invalid .tpf file into a valid .zip file.
 Delete the tpf file afterwards and use the zip as mod.

+64 bit hashes from uMod v2 are supported with GW Launcher version 16 and up.